sherifgowaied/Election-By-Majority/README.md

 # Getting Started

-Execute cd ~ (or simply cd with no arguments) to ensure that you’re in your home directory).
+Execute cd ~ (or simply cd with no arguments) to ensure that you’re in your home directory). <br />
-Execute mkdir pset3 to make (i.e., create) a directory called pset3.
+Execute mkdir pset3 to make (i.e., create) a directory called pset3. <br />
-Execute cd pset3 to change into (i.e., open) that directory.
+Execute cd pset3 to change into (i.e., open) that directory. <br />
-Execute mkdir plurality to make (i.e., create) a directory called plurality in your pset3 directory.
+Execute mkdir plurality to make (i.e., create) a directory called plurality in your pset3 directory. <br />
-Execute cd plurality to change into (i.e., open) that directory.
+Execute cd plurality to change into (i.e., open) that directory. <br />
-Execute wget https://cdn.cs50.net/2020/fall/psets/3/plurality/plurality.c to download this problem’s distribution code.
 Execute ls.
-You should see this problem’s distribution code, in a file called plurality.c.
+You should see this problem’s distribution code, in a file called plurality.c. <br />
-Understanding
+Understanding <br />
 Let’s now take a look at plurality.c and read through the distribution code that’s been provided to you.

 The line #define MAX 9 is some syntax used here to mean that MAX is a constant (equal to 9) that can be used throughout the program.
 Here, it represents the maximum number of candidates an election can have.